The funniest reaction I have had to reading this book is someone half jokingly asking “Do you really need a book for that?”

 Not sure if they have a 50% leaning to me being somewhat dim enough not to know how to make orange juice (I can…well, I could if I wanted to, honest!) or commenting on why creativity is needed so desperately in marketing. but I digress.

-Here is my roadtest of the book, Juicing the Orange.
+Here is my book review of the business book, Juicing the Orange.

 Obviously what attracted me was the idea of creativity in marketing.
 It often puzzles me that people want to do the same, safe and basically ineffectual marketing and subsequently bore their customers to death and into the arms of the competition.

 By caring too much about “what people might say” about your campaigns, having leaflets because “you always do them” or fretting over whether your tweets should be scheduled for every 2 hours or every four that is what you do.